Ferdinando Brachetti Peretti: Personal life

-In March 2017 Brachetti Peretti married in Rome german-born entrepreneur and investor Nicole Junkermann.
-They have a daughter, Vita, born on December 2017.
+In March 2017 Brachetti Peretti married in Rome German-born entrepreneur and investor Nicole Junkermann.
+They have a daughter, Vita, born in December 2017.

 Brachetti Peretti was formerly married to Princess Mafalda Margarethe von Hessen, daughter of Prince Moritz of Hesse and Princess Tatiana of Sayn-Wittgenstein-Berleburg.
 They have two sons, Cosmo (born 2002) and Briano (born 2004).
 Von Hessen and Brachetti Peretti were divorced in 2014.

 Brachetti Peretti creates digital works and photographs of various subjects.
 His photographs were exhibited at Padiglione Italia in the "Biennale di Venezia 2011".